analog film, video, installation, sculpture and new media

-SomoS Artist-in Residence Summer 2016, Marguerite Harris’ work incorporates elements of collage, analog film, video-art, installation and New Media.
+SomoS Artist-in Residence Summer 2016, 2017 and 2018, Marguerite Harris’ work incorporates elements of collage, analog film, video-art, projection, installation, sculpture and New Media.

-In her work, Marguerite Harris merges older or outmoded techniques such as film and video signals with newer editing and computer graphing techniques, creating hybrid works.
-My interest are in the way technology continues to “evolve” as well as the illusion of single images which form in relation to the movement and speed of the camera and form of light.
+In her work, Marguerite Harris merges older or outmoded techniques such as film and video signals with newer editing and computer graphing techniques, creating hybrid works, stating “my interest are in the way technology continues to “evolve” as well as the illusion of single images which form in relation to the movement and speed of the camera and form of light.”

-More recently, Harris started working with textile materials -African cloth projections- and the comparisons to numeric arts and algorithms.
+More recently, Harris started working with textile materials -African cloth projections- and their comparison to numeric arts and algorithms.

 Of her Expanded Cinema installations, Harris has said:

-During her residency, Marguerite Harris will prepare an Expanded Cinema installation combined with interactive light display and treated/sewn analog film.
-Additionally, she will conduct a workshop related to her art projects.
+During her 2016 residency, Marguerite Harris presented the solo exhibition Film is Un/Dead; an Expanded Cinema installation combined with interactive light display and treated/sewn analog film.
+Additionally, she conducted an analog film/sound workshop related to her art projects.

 Summer 2017, she produced and presented several metal sculptures from her ongoing series “Worlds in Collision” in Berlin.
 They were shown as part of the “21ᵉ édition de Sculptures en l’Île à Andrésy” plain air sculpture exhibition, taking place from May 18th – September 23rd 2018.